jakubhricik/jakubhricik/README.md

 <h3>
 Hobbies 🕺
 </h3>
 As an active person I like various sports, gym, cycling, I have been involved in folk dances since I was a child.
-Also big fan of The Lord of the Rings and The Witcher (I am kind of fantasy lover).Junior Developer
+Also big fan of The Lord of the Rings and The Witcher (I am kind of fantasy lover).
 </div>